tristandunn/pusher-fake/README.markdown

 </script>
 ```

-#### 2. Start PusherFake in Cucumber environment.
-If you aren't using Cucumber, see [pusher-fake/cucumber.rb](https://github.com/tristandunn/pusher-fake/blob/master/lib/pusher-fake/cucumber.rb).
+#### 2. Start PusherFake in the Cucumber environment.

 ```ruby
 require "pusher-fake/cucumber"
 ```

+Not using Cucumber?
+See [pusher-fake/cucumber.rb](https://github.com/tristandunn/pusher-fake/blob/master/lib/pusher-fake/cucumber.rb) for starting it manually.

 ## Examples